Who I am, what AICAP HR is, and why this blueprint exists.

 AICAP HR designs the access rules and writes the technical pattern that enforces them.
 The build is delivered by the client's engineering team, a partner systems integrator, or a vendor that already supports this.
 The choice is made with the client based on what fits.
 AICAP HR runs design reviews, signs off on the implementation, and audits it against the spec.
 This is where most consultants gloss; AICAP HR designs it on day one because once you lose employee trust, you can't get it back.

-All four are either live or imminent and all four apply to HR.
+All four are either live or imminent.
+All four apply to HR.

-Colorado SB24-205 (live Feb 1, 2026): consumer protection law treating any AI that's a substantial factor in employment decisions as "high risk."
-Deployers carry duties around impact assessment, risk management, and disclosure.
+Colorado SB24-205 (live Feb 2026): treats AI used in employment decisions as "high risk."
+Deployers carry impact assessment and disclosure duties.

-EU AI Act (high-risk enforcement begins August 2, 2026): recruitment, performance evaluation, promotion, and termination AI all classified as high-risk.
-Compliance requires risk management systems, data governance, transparency, human oversight, and accuracy / robustness controls.
+EU AI Act (high-risk enforcement Aug 2, 2026): recruitment, performance, promotion, and termination AI all classified high-risk.
+Requires risk management, data governance, transparency, and human oversight.

-Canada AIDA (Artificial Intelligence and Data Act, in legislative review): broadly similar high-risk framework expected once it lands.
+Canada AIDA (in legislative review): similar high-risk framework expected.
 Pre-IPO Canadian companies should design to it now.

-AICAP HR designs the architecture to include the audit log, bias scan, human-decision retention, and disclosure language needed for all four.
-The compliance work isn't a Phase 2 retrofit; it's specified into the architecture from Month 1 and built by the client's engineering team or the chosen vendor stack under AICAP HR oversight.
+AICAP HR designs the architecture to include the audit log, bias check, human-decision retention, and disclosure language for all four.
+Compliance isn't a Phase 2 retrofit; it's specified from Month 1 and built by the engineering layer under AICAP HR oversight.

-The data backs this up: 83% of GenAI pilots in 2026 fail to reach production, and the failure is change management, not the model.
+The data: 83% of GenAI pilots in 2026 fail to reach production.
+The failure is change management, not the model.
 Only 1 in 4 HR professionals played a leading role in their own company's AI rollout.
 That's the gap AICAP HR closes.
-Running global People functions at scale taught me where adoption actually breaks, and how to design around it from day one.

 1. HR leads, doesn't follow.
-The CHRO is the executive sponsor from week 1.
-Standard AICAP HR practice is not to take engagements where HR is brought in after the tech is bought - the design and adoption work has to happen up front.
+CHRO is executive sponsor from week 1.
+Standard practice is not to take engagements where HR is brought in after the tech is bought.

 2. Manager pilots before scale rollout.
-Eight to twelve volunteer managers run the new workflow for one cycle.
-Their feedback rewrites the prompts and the policies.
-Only then does the system go org-wide.
-AICAP HR designs the pilot, recruits the cohort, runs the feedback loops; the engineering layer ships the iterations.
+8-12 volunteer managers run the workflow for one cycle.
+Their feedback rewrites the prompts and policies before org-wide launch.
+AICAP HR designs the pilot and runs the feedback loops; the engineering layer ships iterations.

 3. Visible wins inside 60 days.
-One or two outputs (the review drafter, the calibration pre-read) ship early and visibly.
-Managers see hours back on their calendar.
-That earns the right to do the harder, slower work (skills inference, succession).
+One or two outputs (review drafter, calibration pre-read) ship early.
+Managers see hours back.
+That earns the right to do the harder work (skills, succession).

 Yes, they are.
 70% of knowledge workers are using GenAI outside their company's official policy in 2026.
 Managers are pasting employee names, ratings, and feedback into ChatGPT and Claude right now to draft reviews, prep for tough conversations, or summarise 1:1 notes.
 The data has already left.